Pattern formation: Patterns in nature

-Examples of pattern formation can be found in biology, physics, and science, and can readily be simulated with computer graphics, as described in turn below.
+Examples of pattern formation can be found in biology, physics, and other scientific fields, and can readily be simulated with computer graphics, as described in turn below.

 Biology

 Biological patterns such as animal markings, the segmentation of animals, and phyllotaxis are formed in different ways.

 In developmental biology, pattern formation describes the mechanism by which initially equivalent cells in a developing tissue in an embryo assume complex forms and functions.
 Embryogenesis, such as of the fruit fly Drosophila, involves coordinated control of cell fates.
-Pattern formation is genetically controlled, and often involves each cell in a field sensing and responding to its position along a morphogen gradient, followed by short distance cell-to-cell communication through cell signaling pathways to refine the initial pattern.
-In this context, a field of cells is the group of cells whose fates are affected by responding to the same set positional information cues.
+Pattern formation is genetically controlled, and often involves each cell in a field sensing and responding to its position along a morphogen gradient, followed by short-distance cell-to-cell communication through cell-signaling pathways to refine the initial pattern.
+In this context, a field of cells is the group of cells whose fates are affected by responding to the same set of positional information cues.
 This conceptual model was first described as the French flag model in the 1960s.
 More generally, the morphology of organisms is patterned by the mechanisms of evolutionary developmental biology, such as changing the timing and positioning of specific developmental events in the embryo.

-Possible mechanisms of pattern formation in biological systems include the classical reaction–diffusion model proposed by Alan Turing and the more recently found elastic instability mechanism which is thought to be responsible for the fold patterns on the cerebral cortex of higher animals, among other things.
+Possible mechanisms of pattern formation in biological systems include the classical reaction–diffusion model proposed by Alan Turing and the more-recently-found elastic instability mechanism which is thought to be responsible for the fold patterns on the cerebral cortex of higher animals, among other things.
+Cellular automata and neural network models have both been proposed to explain the patterns on some marine mollusc shells such as those of the genus Conus.